Timor-Leste had been a country on my ‘hit list’ for quite a few years, although the reason is perhaps surprising.

 The Monumento 12 De Novembro – memorial to the Santa Cruz massacre.
 It’s on the seafront in the centre of the city.

 This would have gone unnoticed, but due to the late cancellation of the delegation, several journalists were already in Dili ready to report on the Portuguese.
 Instead, they had turned their attention to the funeral, and ended up filming the massacre.
 After smuggling the film to Australia (who weren’t keen on anything showing the Indonesians in a bad light), it was broadcast around the world, much to the embarrassment of the Western Powers.

 While this was the initial spark that led to East Timorese independence, the main catalyst was the resignation of the Indonesian dictator Suharto in 1998, caused by the financial crisis of the late 1990s.
 Independence was fast-tracked, and a referendum on it promised for the following year – 78% voted’ yes’.

 So began the final period of Dark History in Timor-Leste.
 Within a day of the results of the referendum being announced, the occupying Indonesian army went on a rampage of looting and destruction.
 Partly this was as a result of frustration at having lost, but partly also there was still a belief within Indonesia that Timor-Leste couldn’t stand alone and would be at risk of civil war.
 In the violence, hundreds died and more either fled or were forcibly deported to West Timor.
 Dili was pretty much destroyed, and the country was left with virtually no surviving infrastructure; the Indonesians only stopped once international pressure became too strong.

 Independence came in 2002, after three years of UN transitional administration.
-Even in 2014 the country still hasn’t fully recovered…
+Even by the time of my visit in 2014, the country still hadn’t fully recovered.